There’s only four ingredients needed to make a simple vegan lemon curd. And, you’ll love that the recipe is low carb and paleo friendly.

 What do you do with lemon curd?
 Personally, I like to eat it with a spoon.

 However, I have seen others use it as a muffin or cake filling and to spread on keto toast.
 It’s great to top off cookies too.
+And you can likely use it to make keto lemon bars too!

 Low Carb Keto Paleo Vegan Lemon Curd Recipe